Green chemistry

+Definition

+Green chemistry (also called sustainable chemistry) is the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.
+The concept integrates pollution-prevention and process-intensification approaches at laboratory and industrial scales to improve resource efficiency and minimize waste and risk across the life cycle of chemicals and materials.

 History

 Green chemistry emerged from a variety of existing ideas and research efforts (such as atom economy and catalysis) in the period leading up to the 1990s, in the context of increasing attention to problems of chemical pollution and resource depletion.
 The development of green chemistry in Europe and the United States was linked to a shift in environmental problem-solving strategies: a movement from command and control regulation and mandated lowering of industrial emissions at the "end of the pipe," toward the active prevention of pollution through the innovative design of production technologies themselves.
 The set of concepts now recognized as green chemistry coalesced in the mid- to late-1990s, along with broader adoption of the term (which prevailed over competing terms such as "clean" and "sustainable" chemistry).

 In the United States, the Environmental Protection Agency played a significant early role in fostering green chemistry through its pollution prevention programs, funding, and professional coordination.
-At the same time in the United Kingdom, researchers at the University of York contributed to the establishment of the Green Chemistry Network within the Royal Society of Chemistry, and the launch of the journal Green Chemistry.
+At the same time in the United Kingdom, researchers at the University of York, who used the term "clean technology" in the early 1990s, contributed to the establishment of the Green Chemistry Network within the Royal Society of Chemistry, and the launch of the journal Green Chemistry.
+In 1991, in the Netherlands, a special issue called 'green chemistry' [groene chemie] was published in Chemisch Magazine.
+In the Dutch context, the umbrella term green chemistry was associated with the exploitation of biomass as a renewable feedstock.